markjeffery/kubjavaex/README.md

 This example uses the following features:

-* AppAgent included from docker file
+* AppAgent mounted as Kubernetes Volumes
 * Uses kubernetes API to set unique_host_id to be equal to the Node ID (This will then match the Node ID used with the Machine Agent)
 * Uses environment variables defined in the .yaml file to start the application